James1515/MIPS-Assembly/README.md

-# MIPSAssembly in MIPS 32
+# Assembly in MIPS 32
 A list of interesting programs written in MIPS32.